 Every spring, I crave all of the fruit flavored cakes– and this DELICIOUS scratch Lemon Orange Layer Cake is a new favorite!
 If you like citrus, you’re about to fall in love.

 Homemade orange curd and orange cream cheese frosting are sandwiched between three layers of lemon cake, and frosted with orange cream cheese frosting in this heavenly dessert!

-This Lemon Orange Cake is actually a fusion of two of our most popular cake recipes on our site– our scratch Lemon Cake recipe, and our Orange Dreamsicle Cake.
 We’re using our favorite scratch lemon layer cake recipe along with the Orange Cream Cheese frosting from our Dreamsicle Cake.

 The Orange Curd filling is a new recipe for us, and is bursting with lemon and orange flavor thanks to the orange and lemon zest as well as freshly squeezed orange juice!
 Altogether, this is the PERFECT cake recipe for spring and summer entertaining!

 How to Make a Lemon Orange Cake

 We started by dividing our lemon cake batter between three 8 inch cake layers and baking until a toothpick could be inserted and removed with only a few crumbs attached.(Another good test for doneness is when the centers spring back after being lightly touched).

 Next, we cooled the cake layers for about 10 minutes on cooling racks before flipping them out of their pans & wrapping and freezing the layers while still warm.

 This is an optional step, but something that we always do when time allows because it makes the cakes even more moist.